winitzki/scall/tutorial/programming_dhall.md

    ∀(box3 : ∀(a : Type) → ∀(b : Type) → Integer → a → r b → r (Pair a b)) →
      r t
 ```
+The parameter `r` denotes all places where the GADT's definition recursively uses the type `WeirdBox` itself.
-Note that the extra type parameters in the constructors `Box1` and `Box3` need to be written explicitly, similarly to the syntax in Scala.
+The extra type parameters in the constructors `Box1` and `Box3` need to be written explicitly, similarly to the syntax in Scala.
 Haskell's more concise syntax hides the declaration of those type parameters.

 Dhall's verbose syntax exposes the full complexity behind GADTs.